Internet outage latest | Airlines, businesses hit by global technology disruption

 In South Korea, several low-cost airlines reported problems, triggering delays in passenger boardings at Incheon international Airport, the country’s biggest airport, airport officials said.

-AirAsia announced on its Thai Facebook page that its reservation and check-in system had been impacted and encouraged passengers to go to airports early as they might face slower check-in and longer queues.
+AirAsia announced on its Thai Facebook page that its reservation and check-in system had been impacted and encouraged passengers to go to airports early as they might face slower check-in and longer lines.

 In the U.S., United Airlines said that the outage was impacting its computer systems and warned customers of potential flight delays.
 The carrier said some flights are resuming and it is issuing waivers to make it easier to change travel plans within its website.